 Arches Tinnitus Formula

-Arches Tinnitus Formula is clinically proven to reduce tinnitus sounds for the great majority of people who use it.
+Arches Tinnitus Formula with Ginkgo Max 26/7 is clinically proven to reduce tinnitus sounds for the great majority of people who use it.
+Ginkgo Max 26/7 is our proprietary Ginkgo biloba extract, which has a higher concentration of the essential components necessary for tinnitus reduction.
 It is especially helpful for hearing loss-related tinnitus, where it succeeds with 75% to 80% of patients.

 The amount of sound reduction depends on the individual.
 I have maintained a reduction of about two-thirds for over 20 years using Arches Tinnitus Formula.